Young man smoking

 How to Get Unhigh Fast

-Unfortunately, you could be locked into this state for a few hours if you took edibles on an empty stomach.
+Unfortunately, you could be locked into this state for a few hours if you took Delta-9 gummies on an empty stomach.
 Don’t sweat it, though.
 We can show you how to get unhigh fast so you can avoid the anxiety spiral that comes with being way too stoned.
-We’ll share tips like:
+We’ll share tips and a few more secrets we use when we feel overwhelmed.
+More importantly, we’ll cover tips to help you avoid this uncomfortable experience going forward.
+It’s usually just a matter of smarter dosing.

 How Does Weed Get You Too High?